 4/1/2013 - Mari-Paule Thiet, MD

-Amniotic Fluid Embolism (AFE) is an uncommon but catastrophic obstetric emergency.
+Amniotic Fluid Embolism (AFE) is an uncommon, catastrophic obstetric emergency.
 The frequency of AFE is 2-7 cases per 100,000 births.
 It is responsible for approximately 10-15% of maternal deaths in developed countries.
 If AFE occurs prior to delivery, the neonatal mortality rate is estimated to be 10-50%.
 Many surviving neonates suffer neurologic impairment.
-Neurologic impairment is also common in women survivors, particularly those who suffer cardiac arrest associated with AFE.
-Although the pathophysiology of AFE is not known, it has been suggested that entry of amniotic fluid into the maternal circulation activates inflammatory mediators causing an anaphylactoid-like response.
+Neurologic impairment is also common in women survivors, particularly those who suffer associated cardiac arrest.
+Although the pathophysiology of AFE is not known, it has been suggested that entry of amniotic fluid into the maternal circulation activates inflammatory mediators causing an anaphylactoid response.

 Although AFE occurs most commonly during labor and delivery or the immediate postpartum period, it has been reported to occur as late as 48 hours postpartum.
-The hallmark of AFE is cardiovascular collapse, often with acute dyspnea or cyanosis and tachycardia.
+AFE should be considered in the differential diagnosis of sudden cardiorespiratory collapse in the laboring or recently delivered woman with acute dyspnea or cyanosis and tachycardia.
 Patients may also present with acute severe consumptive coagulopathy without cardiorespiratory symptoms.
 Risk factors for AFE include advanced maternal age, multiparity, pre-eclampsia, eclampsia, diabetes mellitus, and polyhydramnios or other uterine over-distention.
 Labor abnormalities associated with an increased risk of AFE include precipitous labor, induction of labor, placental abruption, cervical laceration, and uterine rupture.

-The management of AFE includes early recognition and prompt multidisciplinary management with anesthesia.
+The management of AFE includes early recognition and prompt multidisciplinary management with anesthesia, respiratory therapy, critical care, MFM and/or other specialties depending on availability and patient needs.
 Massive blood transfusion protocols should be activated.
-An operating room, interventional radiology and the Intensive Care Unit should be made available.
-Laboratory assessment includes arterial blood gas analysis to evaluate the level of hypoxemia, serial blood counts and coagulation studies.
+An operating room, interventional radiology, and the Intensive Care Unit should be made available.
+Laboratory assessment is not necessary to make the diagnosis, but arterial blood gas analysis, serial blood counts, and coagulation studies may help guide resuscitation.
 An arterial catheter to monitor blood pressure and a central venous pressure catheter can be helpful.
-The management should focus on oxygenation (airway and breathing) and circulatory support with blood products, judicious use of intravenous fluids, vasopressors, and even cardiopulmonary bypass.
+The management should focus on oxygenation and circulatory support with blood products, judicious use of intravenous fluids, vasopressors, and if necessary, cardiopulmonary bypass.
 If AFE occurs prior to delivery, maternal resuscitation is aided by expeditious delivery.

 Back to Search Results